Majestic Dimensional Fidelity

 Recording Technique

-Quality recordings start with a mastery of the fundamentals of recording and mixing learned from golden ear engineers of the past, then we add our own techniques and insight to move things forward.
+Quality recordings start with a mastery of the fundamentals of recording and mixing learned from golden ear engineers of the past.
+From there we add our own techniques and insight to move things forward.

 Our Dimensional Ambience Process, Hybrid Mixing Technique, Enhancement Chamber, and use of Analog Tape are just a few of the techniques we've developed/adapted in order to provide the detail and ambience that results in an impactful and involving listening experience.